Eugloh/projectsetup/README.md

 ```

 This affiliation has been successfully added to the “affiliations” table
-in the `projects` relational database.
+in the `projectsetup` relational database.
 Now to create a few more
 affiliations:

 ``` r